stlin256/VLM_Live/README.md

-# VLM for Image Classification
+# Real-Time VLM Visual Analysis Web App

-### —— Finetune SmolVLM-Instruct for Image classification in specific fields
+### —— A web application for real-time visual analysis using Vision Language Models

 <a href="#cn">中文介绍</a>